londoed/ntropy/README.md

 # ntropy

-A simple skeleton of a neural network written in Crystal.
+A simple neural network written in Crystal lang.

 ## Installation